christophebedard/tag-version-commit/README.md

 See [inputs](#inputs) for more details.

 Currently, it does not support checking any commit other than the last commit that was pushed.
-It also does not make sure that the tag does not exist before creating it, in which case the API request will simply fail.
+It also does not make sure that the tag does not exist before creating it, in which case the API request will simply fail and so will the action.

 ## Usage